Jean-Marie Tjibaou Cultural Centre

-The Jean-Marie Tjibaou Cultural Centre (Centre culturel Tjibaou), on the narrow Tinu Peninsula, approximately 8 km northeast of the historic centre of Nouméa, the capital of New Caledonia, celebrates the vernacular Kanak culture, the indigenous culture of New Caledonia, amidst much political controversy over the independent status sought by some Kanaks from French rule.
+The Tjibaou Cultural Centre (Centre culturel Tjibaou), on the narrow Tinu Peninsula, approximately 8 km northeast of the historic centre of Nouméa, the capital of New Caledonia, celebrates the vernacular Kanak culture, the indigenous culture of New Caledonia, amidst much political controversy over the independent status sought by some Kanaks from French rule.
 It opened in June 1998 and was designed by Italian architect Renzo Piano and named after Jean-Marie Tjibaou, the leader of the independence movement who was assassinated in 1989 and had a vision of establishing a cultural centre which blended the linguistic and artistic heritage of the Kanak people.

 The Kanak building traditions and the resources of modern international architecture were blended by Piano.
 The formal curved axial layout, 250 m long on the top of the ridge, contains ten large conical cases or pavilions (all of different dimensions) patterned on the traditional Kanak Grand Hut design.
 The building is surrounded by landscaping, which is also inspired by traditional Kanak design elements.
 Marie-Claude Tjibaou, widow of Jean Marie Tjibaou and current leader of the Agency for the Development of Kanak Culture (ADCK), observed: "We, the Kanaks, see it as a culmination of a long struggle for the recognition of our identity; on the French Government's part it is a powerful gesture of restitution."

 History

 When the Matignon agreements were signed between the representatives of France and New Caledonia, Jean-Marie Tjibaou, the Kanak leader of the independent movement, had mooted a proposal to set up an Agency for the development of Kanak Culture with the objective of promoting Kanak linguistic and archaeological heritage, promote Kanak handicrafts and the arts, encourage cross-regional interactions and evolve design and conduct research activities.
 This plan was implemented after Jean-Marie Tjibaou was assassinated, to assuage local feelings.
 The French President ordered that a cultural centre on the lines suggested by Tjibaou be set up in Nouméa.
 The "Jean-Marie Tjibaou Cultural Centre", which identifies Kanak culture and identity, was formally established in May 1998.

 However, based on a competition for designing the centre dated to 1991, the work was assigned to Renzo Piano and it was constructed between 1993 and 1998.
 The inaugural cultural director was Emmanual Kaserhou and the museum curator Susan Cochrane.
-The project was quite controversial because of its luxurious and monumental nature.
+The project was quite controversial because of its luxurious, expensive and monumental nature.
+The cost of maintenance were also very high, excessive in regards to New Caledonia's means, and the museum was described as empty.

+In the early 2000s, the cultural center recorded approximately 70,000 visits a year.
+The entry fee was four euros.